Tom Gilbert (ice hockey)

-Thomas Kelly Gilbert (born January 10, 1983) is an American professional ice hockey defenseman.
-He is currently an unrestricted free agent who most recently played under contract with the Nürnberg Ice Tigers of the Deutsche Eishockey Liga (DEL).
-Gilbert played 655 regular season games in the National Hockey League (NHL).
-He has played in the NHL for five teams over parts of 12 seasons for the Edmonton Oilers, Minnesota Wild, Florida Panthers, Montreal Canadiens and Los Angeles Kings.
+Thomas Kelly Gilbert (born January 10, 1983) is an American former professional ice hockey defenseman.
+Gilbert played 655 regular season games in the National Hockey League (NHL) for five teams over parts of 12 seasons for the Edmonton Oilers, Minnesota Wild, Florida Panthers, Montreal Canadiens and Los Angeles Kings.

 Playing career

 Amateur

 Gilbert played his high school hockey for Minnesota powerhouse Bloomington Jefferson High School and was the captain his senior year, 2001.
 That same year, he switched to forward from defense, which he played as a sophomore and junior.

 Professional

 Known by most scouts for his two-way ability in both ends of the ice, Gilbert was drafted in the fifth round, 129th overall, at the 2002 NHL Entry Draft by the Colorado Avalanche.
 He was later traded to the Edmonton Oilers on March 9, 2004, in exchange for struggling goaltender Tommy Salo and a sixth-round draft pick in 2005.

 Gilbert played junior hockey with the Chicago Steel of the United States Hockey League (USHL).
 He made his debut at the University of Wisconsin–Madison with the Badgers in 2002.
 In the 2005–06 season, he ranked third on the team in points, and also scored the winning goal in the 2006 NCAA Championship game against Boston College.

 Gilbert made his professional debut in the 2006–07 season with the Wilkes-Barre/Scranton Penguins of the American Hockey League (AHL).
 Through 33 games, he was tied for the team lead in points among defensemen.

 Due to injuries, Gilbert was called-up to the NHL in January 2007 and made his NHL debut on his 24th birthday against the San Jose Sharks.
 He scored his first NHL goal on February 20, 2007, against the Ottawa Senators' Martin Gerber in the final seconds of the game to send it to overtime.

 On March 4, 2008, Gilbert surpassed Paul Coffey and Marc-André Bergeron for the Oilers' franchise record for most goals scored by a rookie defenseman in a season with his tenth, which came on the power play against Dan Ellis of the Nashville Predators.
 On April 11, 2008, Gilbert signed a six-year, $24 million contract extension with the Oilers.